-This page contains frogs, toads, corn snakes, shells, and slugs.
+This page contains frogs, toads, corn snakes, snails and snail shells, and slugs.
 The subsequent page contains an armadillo, cats, chickens, opposums, otters, and squirrels.

 Page 1 of 2